-The remedies to treat these symptoms range from antibiotics, antihistamines and analgesics.
+The remedies to treat these symptoms range from antibiotics, antihistamines, and analgesics.
 There are many alternative medicines used to treat the common cold.
-A wide variety of these medications and treatments include healing philosophies, approaches and therapies.
+A wide variety of these medications and treatments include healing philosophies, approaches, and therapies.

 For Grandma, cooking was a way to express her emotions; it represented her joy at living in a new land and the continuity of her family’s traditional recipes.
-It was these same recipes and beliefs that grandma past along to her daughters and her granddaughters.
+It was these same recipes and beliefs that grandma passed along to her daughters and her granddaughters.

 To this day, the aroma of onions and celery boiling in a pot of chicken broth has a comforting effect on me.

 - 3 quarts water

 - 1 whole chicken (insides removed)